University scholarships, bursaries and discounts

 3. Have a household income below £40,000.

-Priority will be given to applicants whose verified household income is assessed by SFE as £25,000 or less.
-Consideration will be given in challenging financial circumstances for applicants with a household income between £25,000 and £40,000, for example with more than one immediate family member at university, where demonstrated in the personal statement.
+Priority will be given to applicants whose household income is verified as £25,000 or less.
+Consideration will be given for applicants with a household income between £25,000 and £40,000 who are in challenging financial circumstances; for example, for an applicant with more than one immediate family member at university, as demonstrated in their personal statement.

 Preference will be given to male applicants with an offer of admission to Nursing and female applicants with an offer of admission to Mechanical Engineering, where appropriate.